ChrisMuir/MMA-Data-Scrape/README.md

 -----

-The majority of the code is performing text clean up, text extraction, tidying variables and creating new variables.
+The majority of the code is performing text clean up, text extraction, tidying variables and creating new feature variables.
 I'm planning on add more to this in the near future (scraping historical judging data for all MMA fights, merging of datasets, date specific scraping to allow for updating an existing scraped dataset).